-You made a mistake on your tax return, now what?
+You made a tax return mistake, now what?

 If your tax return due date has passed you have the ability to submit a qualified amended tax return to fix any errors.
 When you submit this type of return to correct a mistake and end up owing more tax, don’t worry, the IRS will not charge you any accuracy-related penalty.
 Though you will still have to pay the interest on the new tax money owed, as long as you pay your bill on time you will not have any additional penalties to deal with.